Running tests

 React Native Unit Tests using Jest

-This is a basic example with Jest, given that Jest tests are defined in the package.json
+This basic example illustrates how to use Jest tests defined in the package.json

 // package.json